douglasgreen/software-development/docs/dependency_injection.md

 An exception is a class that is created inside a class with local arguments not available outside the class.
 These need not be injected.

+Another exception is a unit test class, which can do their own setup.